 A 20-year resident of Amherst, Mindy has dedicated her life to addressing the needs of underserved communities, supporting vulnerable individuals, and advocating for fairness and equity.

 Prior to becoming State Representative, Mindy was the Executive Director of the Amherst Survival Center for over five years.
 In that position, she oversaw the Center’s variety of programs, connecting residents of Amherst, Pelham, Granby and surrounding towns, to food, clothing, healthcare, wellness, community, and a variety of assistance.
 In that position, she launched several initiatives, from “Feeding Democracy” to the Neighborhood Food Project to expanding the services and hours of the Center’s food distribution programs.

-Mindy was a co-founder of the Berkshire AIDS Coalition, served as the Department of Public Health’s regional coordinator of its HIV testing program, and started Massachusetts’ first jail-based HIV education program in the Berkshire County House of Corrections.
+She was a founder of the Berkshire AIDS Coalition, and started Massachusetts’ first jail-based HIV education program in the Berkshire County House of Corrections.
+She also served as the Department of Public Health’s regional coordinator of the state’s HIV testing program.

-Mindy is a former member of Amherst Town Meeting, was the co-coordinator of the Amherst campaign to elect Elizabeth Warren to the U.S. Senate in 2012 and the Amherst organizer for the campaign to elect Maura Healey Massachusetts Attorney General in 2014.
+She was elected to serve as a member of Amherst Town Meeting.
+In 2012, she co-coordinated the Amherst campaign to elect Elizabeth Warren to the U.S. Senate and in 2014, she was the Amherst organizer for the campaign to elect Maura Healey Massachusetts Attorney General.
 In 2010, she founded Make It Better Amherst, a social network of allies that formed in response to the suicide epidemic of LGBTQ teens.